mpeeples2008/ArchNetSci/_book/05-visualization.md

 Fig. 6.11.
 Examples of different node colour and symbol schemes.
 Note how adding colour and size eases the identification of particular values, in particular with closely spaced points.
 Using transparency can similarly aid in showing multiple overlapping nodes.

-The version that appears in the book was compiled and labeled in Adobe Illustrator.
+The version that appears in the book was compiled and labeled in Adobe Illustrator using the output created here.

 ```r